Ladder99/ladder99/docs/page/quickstart.md

 # Quickstart

-Install git, docker, docker-compose.

-Run
+For tech-savy users who want to get the pipeline up and running quickly, you can install git, docker, docker-compose, and run

     ./l99 start example

-Visit http://localhost/d/main - enter admin/admin for username/password.
+Then visit http://localhost/d/main - enter admin/admin for username/password.